-Among the major miners, BHP Group and Rio Tinto are declining more than 1 percent each, while Fortescue Metals is down almost 1 percent.
+Among the major miners, Fortescue Metals is losing more than 2 percent. while BHP Group and Rio Tinto are declining more than 1 percent each.

-In the banking space, ANZ Banking, Westpac, National Australia Bank and Commonwealth Bank are higher in a range of 0.1 percent to 0.7 percent.
+In the banking space, Commonwealth Bank, National Australia Bank, ANZ Banking and Westpac are lower in a range of 0.1 percent to 0.8 percent.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.